 - Some brands use celebrity testimonials or quote articles that tout health benefits.
 That too is a no-no, unless the statement complies with regulations.

-My company tackles this challenge as part of our copywriting process, ensuring that marketing copy we create complies with food labelling regulations.
+My company tackles this challenge as part of our copywriting process, ensuring marketing copy we create for our clients complies with food labelling regulations.

 The truth will prevail and truth is based on facts.
 Use it as your yardstick, and have marketing copy reviewed by a regulatory specialist.
 Ignorance of the law is no defense.

 Lots of brands circumvent the rules, making all kinds of non-compliant claims.
 If CFIA doesn’t step in, consumers who feel deceived will.